older couple sitting indoors looking and smiling at camera

 • Bronchoscopy: In a bronchoscopy, a doctor inserts a thin tube down your throat and into your airways to look inside the lungs and take samples.
 The procedure is used to both diagnose and treat symptoms of lung cancer.

-• Thoracoscopy or video-assisted thoracic surgery (VATS): Thoracoscopy is a surgical procedure that uses a scope and a tiny camera inserted through a small incision to take a video of your lungs.
+• Thoracoscopy or video-assisted thoracic surgery (VATS): Thoracoscopy is a surgical procedure that uses a scope and a tiny camera inserted through a small incision to video your lungs.
 It allows your care team to take tissue samples and drain fluid and can also be used during lung cancer treatment.

 • Endobronchial ultrasound: An endobronchial ultrasound uses ultrasound technology during a bronchoscopy to help your doctor view the inside of your lungs and airways.
 It’s used to diagnose lung cancer and take samples of nearby lymph nodes.